ba1ajinaidu/ba1ajinaidu.github.io/content/posts/k8s-and-postgres.md

 +++
-title = 'Is it safe to run postgres on kubernetes?' date = 2023-10-26T00:09:29+05:30 draft = false
+title = 'Is it safe to run Postgres on Kubernetes?' date = 2023-10-26T00:09:29+05:30 draft = false
 +++